thunderbird/developer-docs/planning/roadmap.md

 ### Sentry
 Priority: <span style="background-color: #FFFF99">P2</span>
 Delivery Quarter: Q1 2025
-Why: Improving our awareness of errors across the application to more quickly react to issues that users might not see nor report.
 High level objectives (non-exhaustive):
 * Add Sentry SDK & Initialise with DSN
 * Add channel/environment